 Now obviously this letter is fake and sounds almost corrupted, but still, I would like to thank whoever sent it — though they could use some English lessons.
 Just reading this letter creeped me out, but because of it, I am now full of this new interest to continue my blog.
 I guess it’s just funny trying to pursue the mysteries I’ve always questioned.
 Now my roommate knows about all of this.
 He thought the letter was real and actually seemed more scared than I was for a second.
 But then I shrugged it off, so he did too.
 I mean, what are the chances of this being real?
 How would “Mr. Bear” know all this about public access TV, and about when I went to Caledon on those occasions?
 More or less know my email or me still be interested in his cellar.
 Ha.

 I’m going to send a reply to “returntheb.”
 Wow, just looking at the email address, you can tell someone wanted to freak me out.
 It didn’t really work, though.
 Although, to whomever you are, thank you for sparking my interest back into the full matter.
 Maybe I can find out more about what happened to “Mr. Bear,” hopefully, because although I don’t buy that email, a part of me still feels anxious.
-Thank you to all those who are still following me and have become avid fans, you are also why I am choosing to continue this!
+Thank you to all those who are still following me and have become avid fans.
+Believe me, I check back here often and listen to what you say.
+You are also why I am choosing to continue this!

 [Update] – November 7, 2010

-Wow, I can’t believe this blog hasn’t been deleted yet, I haven’t posted anything for so long.
-I have my reasons and I’d rather not discuss them just yet, it has been a rather… traumatic year for me.
+Wow, I can’t believe this blog hasn’t been deleted yet, I haven’t checked it for so long.
+I have my reasons and I’d rather not discuss them just yet, it has been a rather… traumatic month for me.
 Some of you were right, I shouldn’t have gone back trying to relive the mysteries of my childhood, but I couldn’t resist.
-It has been over a year since my last post and a lot has happened.
+It has been a month since my last post and a lot has happened.
 Let’s recap where I’m at right now with regards to the whole “Mr. Bear” incident.

 firstname.lastname@example.org is no longer in use, I tried replying to the email but I got no reply.
 I tried again a while back, still no response.